kexiZeroing/FE-Learning-notes/knowledge/javascript/object.md

 - Object.values() returns an array of a given object's **own enumerable property values**, in the same order as that provided by a `for...in` loop (the difference being that **for-in loop enumerates properties in the prototype chain as well**).
 - Object.entries() returns an array whose elements are arrays corresponding to the enumerable property `[key, value]` pairs found directly upon object.

 A `for...in` loop only iterates over enumerable, non-Symbol properties.
-Objects created from built–in constructors like `Object` and `String` have inherited non–enumerable properties from `Object.prototype` and `String.prototype`, such as String's `indexOf()` method or Object's `toString()` method.
-The loop will iterate over all enumerable properties of the object itself and those the object inherits from its prototype chain.
+Objects created from built–in constructors like `Object` and `String` have inherited non–enumerable properties from `Object.prototype` and `String.prototype`, such as String's `indexOf()` method or Object's `toString()` method (*not enumerable*).
+The loop will iterate over all enumerable properties of the object itself and those enumerable properties the object inherits from its prototype chain.

 ```javascript
 var arr = ['a', 'b', 'c'];